goinvo/goinvo.com/src/case-studies/mount-sinai-consent.md

 The project was unveiled at TED with the presentation of a result report for The Resilience Project and has helped to collect over 600,000 individuals.

-<span class="text--uppercase text--gray text--bold text--spacing">Time:</span> 1 designer for 3 months
+<span class="text--uppercase text--gray text--bold text--spacing text--md">Time:</span> 1 designer for 3 months
-<br /><span class="text--uppercase text--gray text--bold text--spacing">Tags:</span> Precision Medicine and Genomics
+<br /><span class="text--uppercase text--gray text--bold text--spacing text--md">Tags:</span> Precision Medicine and Genomics

 <Divider />